 The RSPB's newest nature reserve at Medmerry offers long walks and cycle rides through an amazing new landscape only a stone's throw from Pagham Harbour, with new mudflats, tidal lagoons, saltmarsh, wildlife-friendly farmland, dragonfly-rich ditches and great views and sunsets.
 Situated on the Manhood Peninsula coast, south of Chichester, this is a ground breaking project and the first of its kind...
 Read More»

 Drainage and flood risk are increasing problems on the Manhood Peninsula which may worsen considerably with climate change.
 For local advice see the Chichester District Council web pages for Drainage - Help and Advice.
-The Manhood Peninsula Partnership (MPP) commissioned a drainage survey of the peninsula and is working closely with local parishes to improve drainage knowledge of the area and help local authorities...
+The Manhood Peninsula Partnership (MPP) commissioned a drainage survey of the peninsula from Royal Haskoning DHV during the ESPACE Project in 2006 (see link below) and is working closely...
 Read More»

 In late 2009 the Government awarded £11 million in grants to local authorities who demonstrated the best and most innovative ideas for dealing with and adapting to coastal change.
 To its delight, Chichester District Council was awarded £450,000 and and became part of the Coastal Change Pathfinder Project.
 The project began properly in May 2010 and continued until the end of June 2011.
 A total...
 Read More»